kr-colab/ReLERNN/README.md

 Provided everything worked as planned, $ReLERNN/examples/example_output/ should be populated with a few directories along with the files: example.PREDICT.txt and example.PREDICT.BSCORRECT.txt.
 The latter is the finalized output file with your recombination rate estimates.

-The above example took X seconds to complete on a Xeon machine using four CPUs and one NVIDIA GeForce Titan X GPU.
+The above example took 57 seconds to complete on a Xeon machine using four CPUs and one NVIDIA 2070 GPU.
 Note that the parameters used for this example were only designed to test the success of the installation, not to make accurate predictions.
 Please use guidelines below for the best results when analyzing real data.
 While it is possible to run ReLERNN without a dedicated GPU, if you do try this, you are going to have a bad time.